denissimon/SwiftEvents/README.md

 SwiftEvents
 ===========

-SwiftEvents is a lightweight, pure-Swift alternative to Cocoa KVO, NotificationCenter and Delegation.
+**SwiftEvents** is a lightweight, pure-Swift library for implementing events in iOS, macOS, watchOS, tvOS and Linux.
+It has `NotificationCenter`, `Delegation` and `KVO` functionality in one simple, **not verbose** and **type-safe API**.
+In particular, MVVM is one of the bright examples when SwiftEvents can be the easiest and fastest way for the View to react to changes in the ViewModel.

-One of the bright examples of using SwiftEvents is MVVM, as it provides an easier way for the View to react to changes in the ViewModel.
+Along with this, the library has a built-in solution for preventing retain cycles (no need to specify `[weak self]`!), in order to be **always secure** from memory leaks.
+It also automatically removes listeners when they are deallocated, so you don't need to explicitly manage this.

-In comparison with Cocoa mechanisms, SwiftEvents:
+In comparison with Cocoa mechanisms, SwiftEvents as well:

 * Uses native Swift syntax: closures, generics and didSet property observers

-* Provides the ability to observe properties in a class or a struct
+* Provides the ability to observe properties in any class or any struct

-* Provides the ability to observe all of the properties of an instance with minimal effort
+* Provides the ability to observe all of the properties of an instance without significant efforts

-* Easier to test, maintain and debug
+* Easier to test, maintain and debug.
+And much more.

 Installation
 ------------